Bachelor of Arts with a Major in International Languages and Cultures, Spanish

 For more information, please see the Academic Catalog.
 A program map, which provides a guide for students to plan their course of study, is available for download in the Courses tab below.

-The Department of Foreign Languages and Literatures educates students to become better global citizens through instruction in foreign language, literature, film and culture.
+The International Languages and Cultures program educates students to become better global citizens through instruction in foreign language, literature, film and culture.
 Through this study, students gain further knowledge of their own language and culture and are able to make informed cultural comparisons.

 Career Opportunities